spences10/scottspence.com/copy/lets-work-together.md

 Whether you're interested in a single service or a comprehensive package, my aim is to provide the best value at a fair, transparent price.
-If you have any questions or need further clarification, please don't hesitate to reach out.
+If you have any questions or need further clarification, please don't hesitate to [reach out].
 I'm here to help.

 ## Why hire me?